 Departure Month: August, July, June, September Region: Idaho Rating: Beginner, High Adventure, Intermediate Pricing: Between $1500 and $2000

-In the heart of central Idaho’s 2.3 million acre, Frank Church River of No Return Wilderness flows the Middle Fork of the Salmon.
-The dynamic landscape begins in high, dense forests of Fir and Spruce, passes by majestic Ponderosa Pines on grassy benches, and finally enters the impressive granite gorge of the Impassable Canyon.
-Oar boats, paddleboats, and inflatable kayaks are available so you choose your level of excitement.
+In the heart of central Idaho’s 2.3 million acre Frank Church River of No Return Wilderness flows the Middle Fork of the Salmon.
+The dynamic landscape of this river begins in high, dense forests of Fir and Spruce, passes by sand bars and majestic Ponderosa Pines on grassy benches, and finally enters the impressive granite gorge of the Impassable Canyon.
+Oar boats, paddle-boats, and inflatable kayaks are available so you can choose your level of excitement.

 The only thing that could make your trip on the Middle Fork any better is making it longer!
-Why not continue down the famous Main Salmon River, the River of No Return, for 5 more days.
+After the confluence, continue down the famous Main Salmon River, the River of No Return, for five more days.
 This incredible 11-day whitewater adventure covers over 180 miles of the Salmon River.

 Included: Transportation via plane or bus (depending on time of year) to the river from Stanley, Idaho and from the river back to Salmon, Idaho.
 All meals starting with lunch the first day and ending with lunch the last day.
 We provide the use of our sleeping gear and tents, or you can bring your own gear and receive a $40 discount.
-We also provide you with Type V life vests, dry bags for your clothing and night gear as well as a small dry bag for use during the day.
+We also provide you with Type V life vests, dry bags for your clothing and night gear, and a small dry bag for use during the day.